giongto35/cloud-game/README.md

 # Windows (MSYS2)
 pacman -Sy --noconfirm --needed git make mingw-w64-x86_64-{gcc,pkgconf,dlfcn,libvpx,opus,x264-git,SDL2,libyuv,libjpeg-turbo}
 ```

+(You don't need to download libyuv on macOS)

 (If you need to use the app on an older version of Ubuntu that does not have libyuv (when it says: unable to locate package libyuv-dev), you can add a custom apt repository:
 `add sudo add-apt-repository ppa:savoury1/graphics`)